 Many of us here are longtime fans of the Wahoo ELEMNT ROAM GPS unit.
 It was at the helm during a lot of scouting missions for the Eastern Divide Trail and loads of other routes on the site.
-The ROAM’s easy-to-read color screen and excellent route sync integration with RideWithGPS make it hard to beat, although many competitors are trying as of late.
-The unavoidable downside is the price tag—we’re well aware that the $380 MSRP for a GPS head unit is a little much for some people to swallow.
-Today, Wahoo unveiled the new ELEMNT BOLT, which comes in $100 under the ROAM and gets many of the same features.
-We had the opportunity to try it for this first ride review.
+The ROAM’s easy-to-read color screen and companion app with excellent route sync integration with RideWithGPS make it hard to beat, although many competitors are trying as of late.
+The unavoidable downside is the price tag; we’re well aware that the $380 MSRP for a GPS head unit is a little much for some people to swallow.
+Last year, Wahoo unveiled the new ELEMNT BOLT, which comes in $100 under the ROAM and gets many of the same features.
+A couple of us have been using the BOLT for the last year for this full review.

-The most obvious upgrade is that the new ELEMNT BOLT gets a 2.2” 64-color, high-contrast, scratch-resistant Gorilla Glass screen, bringing it visually up to snuff with the ROAM, and maybe even a little better, which I’ll get to later in the review.
-In my opinion, this is a big improvement from the former monotone screen, and according to Wahoo, it keeps the same 15-hour battery life.
+The most obvious upgrade from the old model is that the new ELEMNT BOLT gets a 2.2” 64-color, high-contrast, scratch-resistant Gorilla Glass screen, bringing it visually up to snuff with the ROAM, and maybe even a little better, which I’ll get to later.
+In my opinion, this is a big improvement from the former monotone screen, and according to Wahoo, it helps with battery life.
 To complement this, it also gets an Ambient Light Sensor, which helps with visibility and can aid in maintaining better battery life.
 Under the hood, the new BOLT boasts a massive 16GB of internal storage, compared to the 2.78GB hard drive in its predecessor.
 It also comes with a USB-C port, which may solve a rare port failure issue reported by a handful of users.
 Another major change—which isn’t a big deal to me as I didn’t use it on the ROAM—is the Smart Navigation integration (previously available only on the ROAM).
 In addition to several other intelligent navigation options, the BOLT can automatically reroute riders who stray off course when this feature is turned on.
 It also sports an updated user interface with customizable, color-highlighted fields, similar to the ROAM.
 Here’s the list of features that were upgraded or added:

 - 64-Color Screen (formerly black and white)